ibm-cloud-docs/watson-assistant/deploy-whatsapp.md

 1. Go to your Twilio account web page and add the webhook that you copied to the Twilio configuration to complete the connection to the WhatsApp integration in Twilio.

-## Give your customers fast access to your assistant
+## Give customers fast access to your assistant
 {: #deploy-whatsapp-click-to-chat}

 You can add an icon to your web page that customers can click to start a conversation over WhatsApp with your assistant.